DEVANRAMU/Flipkart-Grid-6.O/README.md

 Google Teachable Machine:
 Google Teachable Machine is employed to create, train, and test the ML model.
 The user uploads labeled images to the platform, and it automatically trains the model for classification tasks.

-please note that each program requires a certain package to be installed prior to the execution.
+Please note that each program requires a certain package to be installed prior to the execution.